FIFPRO Player Workload Monitoring (PWM) platform and reports

 Download the report here or click on the image below.

-Previous reports by FIFPRO on Men's football:
+Previous reports by Football Benchmark & FIFPRO on Men's football:

-2022 UEFA Women's Euros Workload Journey Report
+2023 FIFA Women's World Cup - Workload Journey Report

 Download the report here or click on the image below.

-Previous reports by FIFPRO on Women's football:
+Previous reports by Football Benchmark & FIFPRO on Women's football: